 EEO statements are not new, but they can be polished up, focusing on being inclusive.
 Here are 2 examples (one short and lone longer) of companies using inclusive language in their EEO statement:

 “SurveyMonkey is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.”

 “Universal acceptance for everyone, everywhere is at the heart of our company.
 We promote diversity of thought, culture and background, which connects the entire Visa family.
 As such, Visa is proud to be an Equal Opportunity Employer.
 We do not discriminate on the basis of race, color, ancestry, national origin, religion or religious creed, mental or physical disability, medical condition, genetic information, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity, gender expression, age, marital status, military or veteran status, citizenship, or other characteristics protected by state or federal law or local ordinance.”

-You can find more examples in our blog 10 Samples of an Effective EEO Statement or in the Fairygodboss blog How to Write an Equal Opportunity Employer Statement That Draws Great Talent.
+You can find more examples of EEOs in 10 Samples of an Effective EEO Statement.

 Why I Wrote This

 The team here at Ongig is on a mission to help eliminate boring and biased job content.
 Using inclusive language in job descriptions is a top priority for many companies.
 Ongig’s Text Analyzer job description tool helps support the creation of inclusive job postings.

 - What is Inclusive Language? (by dictionary.com)

 - A Progressive’s Style Guide (by Hanna Thomas and Anna Hirsch)